Glaucus marginatus: Distribution

 This species is pelagic, and can be found in the Pacific Ocean.

-While they do not usually inhabit coastal regions, hundreds of the creatures were observed washing up on one of the Sydney North Shore beaches, near Long Reef, in February 2021.
+While they do not usually inhabit coastal regions, hundreds of the creatures were observed washing up on one of Sydney’s Northern Beaches, near Long Reef, in February 2021.

 Habitat and behaviour

 These small nudibranches float upside down on the surface tension in temperate and tropical seas.
 They eat colonial cnidarians such as the Portuguese man o' war (a.k.a. bluebottle, or Physalia utriculus), blue buttons (Porpita porpita), and the by-the-wind sailor (Velella velella).

 The nudibranch has been observed to exhibit aggregation patterns.
 This is in response to prey such as Por.
 Pacifica.
 This makes it so that it is easier for the nudibranch to outnumber and attack its prey.